Dependency injection and the IoC container

 * Call the method using the container.

-* The EmailService dependency is automatically resolved and injected.
+* The EmailService is automatically resolved and injected.

 * The first two arguments are runtime values we provide.